markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 */
 ```

-Ideally, try to keep a comment succint and use the `//` syntax, this way our code doesn't get too messy.
+Ideally, try to keep a comment succinct and use the `//` syntax, this way our code doesn't get too messy.

 There is a total of eight data types in JavaScript, some are used more than others, some you may not use at all for a while!
 We'll be learning more about some of the other data types as we need to use them, but it is a good idea we save this [list of data types from MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) now for future reference.